fpco/unliftio/unliftio/README.md

 simply add the `MonadUnliftIO` constraint and then use the pre-unlifted versions of functions (like `UnliftIO.Exception.catch`).
 But ultimately, you'll probably want to use the typeclass directly.
 Here are some simple examples.
-First: ome typeclass instances:
+First: some typeclass instances:

 ```haskell